-"Lot coverage" means the amount of area covered by footprint of a building(s) on a lot, measured from the outermost projection of the building(s), expressed as a percentage of the total lot area.
+"Lot coverage" means the amount of area covered by building(s) on a lot expressed as a percentage of the total lot area.
 Lot coverage includes open structures, such as pole barns; building features such as patio covers, roofed porches, and decks; or similar features with a surface height of more than 18 in above average grade.
 Lot coverage does not include eaves.